How to Start an Escape Room Business in 2026: 10-Step Guide

 - Request quotes from lenders for equipment financing to cover your props and tech.

-Step 7: Hire your team and set up operations
+How do you hire your team and set up operations?

-Some owners rush the training process, which is a mistake.
+Train your staff thoroughly.
 Your Game Masters must know every puzzle and story detail to provide immersive hints.
 You might also want to have your staff get First Aid and CPR certified to handle any minor incidents with confidence.

 Streamline your daily workflow